ROCm/hipSOLVER/docs/userguide/intro.rst

 release of the ROCm platform.

 The following tables summarize the wrapper functions that are implemented in the regular API for the different supported precisions in hipSOLVER's latest release.
-Most of these functions have a corresponding version in the compatibility API, where applicable.
+Most of these functions have a corresponding version in the compatibility APIs, where applicable.

 LAPACK auxiliary functions
 ----------------------------